EvanBogedin/evanbogedin_hw6TH_csi3150_fs2024/README.md

 ```
 - quizApp.js contains all the logic for the app.

-quizApp.js contains the following references to the DOM elements from index.html.
+quizApp.js contains the following references to the DOM elements from index.html, allowing for dynamic updating of the HTML page.
+Having a reference to an element allows for the manipulation of the elements' attributes as well as allows for the insertion of new html within an elment tag using javascript.
 ```js
   const start_btn = document.querySelector(".start_btn button");
   const info_box = document.querySelector(".info_box");